Chavithra/degiro-connector/README.md

 ## 2.13.
 What is inside the DataFrame ?

-In addition to whatever metrics you have chosen to subscribe to, the DataFrame will contain the following columns :
+In addition to whatever metrics you have chosen to subscribe to (see the example in [section 2.6](#26-how-to-subscribe-to-a-data-stream-)), the DataFrame will contain the following columns :
 |**Column**|**Description**|
 |:-|:-|
 |vwd_id|Product identifier, for instance "AAPL.BATS,E" for APPLE stock.|